adtzlr/felupe/docs/howto/umat_hyperelasticity.rst

 * :func:`~felupe.yeoh` or
 * :func:`~felupe.ogden`.

-A complete list of all available model formulations is available in the :ref:`hyperelasticity <felupe-api-constitution-hyperelasticity>` section of the API reference.
+A complete list of all available model formulations is available in the :ref:`hyperelasticity <felupe-api-constitution-autodiff>` section of the API reference.